adgardner1392/activity-logger/readme.txt

 Yes, the plugin provides a search and filter interface where you can filter logs by username, action (created, updated, deleted), post type, and date range.
 You can also search for specific terms.

 = Can I export the logs? =
-Yes, you can export the logs to a CSV file and customize the fields included in the export.
+Yes, you can export the logs to a CSV file.
 The export functionality is available under a separate **Export Logs** menu.

 = Can I delete individual or multiple log entries? = Yes, you can either delete individual log entries or select multiple entries for bulk deletion using the checkbox and dropdown on the **Activity Logs** page.